Update: this article has been updated for vSphere 6.5d.

 Now that we are on the Other Types area we can use the Import button as seen above with the red arrow point at it.

-I have selected in the screenshot above my Win2K12R2 ISO.
+I have selected in the screenshot above my Win2K16 ISO.
 I put some notes to help identify this ISO and we continue.

 Before you know it we have an ISO in the library.

-If you are curious what this ISO looks like in the storage location you can see below in the screenshots.
+If you are curious what this ISO looks like in the storage location you can see below in the screenshot.

-If you click on the Library item – in this almost empty library it is the Win2K12 ISO, you will see additional options.
+If you click on the Library item – in this almost empty library it is the Win2K16 ISO, you will see additional options.
+Or, if you clock on the Template tab there will be options like changing memory or CPU on the template.

 BTW, there has been some industry chatter about only having templates and ISO type stuff in your library.
 Here is an example of that not being true.